22 Cabinetry Trends to Try for a Kitchen You'll Love for Years to Come

 Glass-front cabinet doors give the eye a break from wall-to-wall cabinetry and create display space for collectibles, pretty dishes, and glassware.
 Add just a few glass doors to your current kitchen design to create a light and fresh look.
 Here, glass panels help visually lighten the look of rustic wood floor-to-ceiling cabinetry.

-In this kitchen, the wall opposite the cook zone is dedicated to storage with kitchen cabinets.
-This feature is often seen along with other kitchen trends, such as open cabinetry and oversize windows.
-When storage is reduced from other areas, a floor-to-ceiling bank of cabinets can house everything from everyday dishes to small appliances to linens.
+In this kitchen, the entire wall opposite the cook zone is dedicated to storage with kitchen cabinets.
+This feature is often seen along with other kitchen trends, such as open cabinetry and oversized windows.
+When storage is reduced from other areas, a floor-to-ceiling bank of cabinets can house kitchen essentials including everyday dishes, small appliances, and linens.

-For a modern twist on traditional cabinetry, use a different color for upper and base cabinets.
+For a modern twist on traditional cabinetry, try the two-tone look with a different color for upper and base cabinets.
 This kitchen takes the look a step further by pairing Shaker-style base cabinets with raised-trim upper cabinets.
 The warm shade of gray continues on the kitchen's patterned tile floor.

 If wall space is limited, opt for narrow open shelving options to display favorite dishes and keep spices within close reach while cooking.
 Without overhead kitchen cabinets, the kitchen feels open and airy, a design trick ideal for a small kitchen.
 You can also squeeze storage out of base cabinetry built into both sides of a kitchen island.